sneah9/sneah9/README.md

-- 👋 Hi, I’m Nick
+- 👋 Hi, I’m Nick, I used to teach different technical subjects and now I'm focusing on my own learning
-- 👀 I’m interested in working with others and tackling challenging projects
+- 👀 I’m interested in working with others and working through engaging projects
 - 🌱 I’m currently learning Back End Development- Python, SQL and DevOps-AWS
 - 💞️ I’m looking to collaborate on...
 Python and SQL Database projects
 - 📫 Reach me here on Github